 No matter how you approach car buying, the same basic principles apply.
 Your first step is a rational needs assessment.
 Who doesn’t love the sportier model?
 But toddler car seats are notoriously hard to install in them.
 Armed with an idea of how many people or things you usually transport, you can look for the vehicle that might best meet your needs.
 Manufacturer’s websites can be a good place to investigate vehicle specs and to see what is standard or optional.
 Opening browser windows side by side can make comparisons even easier.

-While you are still online, consider looking at the Kelley Blue Book, Edmunds sites to see what cars tend to retain good value.
-Once you see the suggested prices from the manufacturers and the suggested values from the used car pricing manuals, you are in a better position to decide what you would be willing to pay for a new car.
+While you are still online, consider looking at the Kelley Blue Book or Edmunds sites to see what cars tend to retain good value.
+Once you see the suggested prices from the manufacturers and the suggested values from the used car pricing manuals, you are in a better position to decide what you would be willing to pay for a vehicle.
 As always, your budget will make a lot more sense if you avoid the classic sales pitch of, “What do you want your monthly payment to be?”

 Your monthly car payment is only part of your overall budget consideration.
-Using your InTouch Auto Loan calculators, you can take into account the overall loan amount, options for term, the interest rates, and even whether incentives such as cash back are actually a good deal.
+Using your InTouch Auto Loan InTouch Auto Loan calculators, you can see the impact on what you can afford by changes in loan length (term), interest rate, and incentives (such as cash back or rebates).

 Try Out Some "What If's" with Our Calculators: